eduardo-stuart/express-file-logger/README.md

 # Express-File-Logger

-A lightweight library that logs to a file every endpoint that is accessed from Express.
+A lightweight library that logs to a file every access made on an Express server.

 ## Install